MarsicoFL/mispitools/README.md

 ``` r
 mispiApp()
 ```
-It will open an interactive panel where parameters could be selected in order to comput conditioned probability tables and LR for each phenotype.
+It will open an interactive panel where you can select parameters to compute conditioned probability tables and likelihood ratios (LR) for each phenotype.
-PropF refer to the female proportion in the population (the male proportion is 1-PropF).
-PropC indicate the proportion of the specific hair colour.
-After defining five hair color proportion mispitools normalize it all to sum 1.
+The parameter "PropF" represents the proportion of females in the population, and the male proportion is calculated as 1 minus PropF.
+"PropC" indicates the proportion of a specific hair color.
+After defining proportions for five hair colors, mispitools normalizes them so that they sum up to 1.

 ![](README_files/figure-markdown_github/shiny.png)<!-- -->

-Note: mispiApp is under development.
-Particularly age variable assumes a uniform population frequency distribution from 0 to 80 years old.
-Introducing incoherent parameters, i.e MPa= 40 with a range error (MPr) of 100 (error being more than two times the age allowing negative results), will lead to incoherent probabilities.
-Please select realiable values.
+Note: mispiApp is currently under development.
+Specifically, the age variable assumes a uniform population frequency distribution from 0 to 80 years old.
+Introducing inconsistent parameters, such as setting MPa (missing person age) to 40 with a range error (MPr) of 100 (an error that exceeds two times the age and allows negative results), will result in inconsistent probabilities.
+Please ensure that you select reliable values for accurate calculations.

 ## Calculating DNA-based decision threshold and error rates
 NOTE: The methodology used in this section is explained in: https://doi.org/10.1016/j.fsigen.2021.102519